Trump rails against 'crazy' Democrats, says he doesn't believe 'they love our country'

 "This workshop will soon employ 500 of the most highly skilled workers anywhere in the world," Trump said.
 "No one can match the precision and perfection of an American artisan."

 The Texas visit comes at a treacherous time for Trump, whose dealings with the president of Ukraine are under fire.
-While Republicans have largely defended Trump, they sounded alarms over his decision to pull U.S. troops out of northeast Syria -- a move that paved the way for Turkey to invade and assault the Kurds, who'd fought alongside the U.S. in its campaign against Islamic State militants.
+While Republicans have largely rallied around him, they sounded alarms over his decision to pull U.S. troops out of northeast Syria -- a move that paved the way for Turkey to invade and assault the Kurds, who'd fought alongside the U.S. in its campaign against Islamic State militants.

-Upon landing in Texas on Thursday, Trump credited his threat of sanctions on Turkey and the violence that has taken place for the announcement of a cease-fire, though critics say the deal largely solidifies Turkey's position and aims.
-Still, Trump described the cease-fire as an "incredible outcome" that could not have occurred "unless you went somewhat unconventional."
+At his rally, Trump credited his "unconventional" approach for the announcement of a cease-fire Thursday.
+And he repeatedly painted the Turkish assault on the Kurds as something that had its benefits.

+"Sometimes you have to let them fight, like two kids in a lot," he said.
+"You got to let them fight and then you pull them apart."

 Trump's campaign and the RNC have been raking in record money, raising $125 million in the third quarter of 2019 and smashing the just over $70 million former President Barack Obama and the Democratic National Committee raised in the third quarter of 2011.